TileDB-Inc/TileDB-R/README.md

 Note that the TileDB R package is developed and tested against the latest stable (`v2.2.x`) version of TileDB, but should also build against the newest development version.

+The TileDB-R package may install from a local source checkout of this repository using:

+    > R CMD INSTALL . --configure-args=--with-tiledb=/path/to/tiledb

 ## Quick Links

 - [TileDB Installation](https://docs.tiledb.com/main/solutions/tiledb-embedded/installation/quick-install)